-- 1. Demonstrate technical proficiency in at least one medium. - Use principles of design, art history and aesthetics to critically analyze and interpret the content of artwork. - 3.
+- 1. Demonstrate technical proficiency in at least one medium. - 2.
+Use principles of design, art history and aesthetics to critically analyze and interpret the content of artwork. - 3.
 Create artwork that communicates coherent expressive content. - 4.
 Demonstrate preparedness to incorporate art in their lives after graduation in a variety of ways, within or in addition to a career.

-First year Drawing

-Photography or Painting

-History of Art

-Goshen Core courses

-Art: Student learning outcomes

-Second year Photography or Painting

-Figure Drawing

-Balance of remaining first-level studio courses
+First year Drawing Photography or Painting History of Art Goshen Core courses Second year Photography or Painting Figure Drawing Balance of remaining first-level studio courses Begin art concentration courses

-Begin art concentration courses History of Art or Aesthetics Goshen Core, including SST History of Art or Aesthetics
+History of Art or Aesthetics Goshen Core, including SST

-Third year History of Art or Aesthetics Art concentration courses
+Third year History of Art or Aesthetics

+- Art concentration courses

 Art internship

-Art internship Goshen Core
+Goshen Core

 Fourth year Remaining major courses, concentration courses and electives

-Remaining Goshen Core and electives Senior Exhibit and Senior Seminar
+- Remaining Goshen Core and electives

+Senior Exhibit and Senior Seminar